kamyarothmanhamad/tuning_playbook/README.md

-**This is just my revised version of 'Tuning Playbook'.**
+**This is just my revised version of 'Tuning Playbook'.
+Rephrasing the contects and additional context for more clarity!
+Non-native English speakers and new comers considered**

-*aiming for more clarity especially for none native speakers*

 *This work is a derivative of the original 'Tuning Playbook' **Varun Godbole<sup>&dagger;</sup>, George E. Dahl<sup>&dagger;</sup>, Justin Gilmer<sup>&dagger;</sup>, Christopher J. Shallue<sup>&Dagger;</sup>, Zachary Nado<sup>&dagger;</sup>**. https://github.com/google-research/tuning_playbook It is licensed under CC BY 4.0.*